CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Citation
-Please cite the papers in your publications if it helps your research:
+Please cite these papers in your publications if it helps your research (the face keypoint detector was trained using the same procedure described in [Simon et al. 2017]):

     @inproceedings{cao2017realtime,
       author = {Zhe Cao and Tomas Simon and Shih-En Wei and Yaser Sheikh},